-We employed the services of Established Tree Transplanters, a great company to work with that specialise in such transplantation.
-Using high pressure water jets to cut around the tree roots cleanly before removing helped to reduce shock to the trees.
+We employed the services of Established Tree Transplanters – experts in such transplantations.
+Using high-pressure water jets to cut around the tree roots cleanly before removing them helped to reduce shock to the trees.
 With this technique the chances of success increase from the average 70% to a much more enticing 98%.
 To further increase our chances, we chose to carry out the transplant when the weather was cooler and before the leaves turned.

 A slightly contemporary offset path to the side of the home was designed to link the classic front garden with a more modern setting at the rear.
 The offset steppers are broken up with Filetti ‘Endicott’ feature paving to add interest and warmth to the design.